 We have plans on painting the kitchen soon and we figured that if we are going to paint, now is the time to transition to the open shelves.
 I am not going to lie, I was so nervous about how this was going to turn out but so far I LOVE IT!!
 It gives off such a brighter, spacious feeling that I love.

 It’s more practical.
 Putting dishes away is so much easier.
 Everything is better organized and also easier to access.

 It’s given us more space.
 Believe it or not but I truly feel it has given us more storage space.
 I can fit things so much better now too.
 As of right now, a good amount of the shelves are bare.

 It was a lot cheaper.
-Our upper cabinet (and lower cabinet) were really old and beat up.
+Our upper cabinets (and lower cabinets) were really old and beat up.
 We tried having them painted a year ago but they have already gotten dents and chips in them.
 Installing these open shelves was so much cheaper than buying new cabinets.
 This project cost us around $175.

 Duѕt and grime.
 I have had my shelves for a few months now and honestly, dust and grime have not been an issue.
 I sealed my shelves to ensure that wiping/ cleaning them wouldn’t be a problem.
 Every couple of weeks I give the shelves a quick wipe using a basic washcloth with warm water and mild dish soap.

 It will look messy.
 I often have heard people saying they wouldn’t like open shelves because it would look messy with all the mix-matched dishes they have, some of their cabinet space for food items, and overall does not practical for busy large families.
 Well, I concur.
 This is where minimalism has been a lifesaver for us.
 I don’t have an excessive amount of dishes and it has made things so much easier to maintain.
 I have mixed-matched dishes (on purpose) and I love that I can now display them.
 Anything that isn’t “pretty” enough to display, you can easily hide in decorative bins.